-Tickets are free and will be distributed beginning one hour prior to performance at the University Auditorium.
+Tickets distributed beginning one hour prior to the event.

 Free tickets will be distributed at the venue beginning one hour prior to event start time.